megaease/easemesh/docs/user_manual.md

 > ** Note: **
 > All specs in the EaseMesh are written in Yaml formation

 **Create a tenant for services** You can choose to deploy a new mesh service in an existing tenant, or creating a new one for it.
-Modify example YAML content below and apply it
+Modify example YAML content below and apply it:

 ```yaml